 Section 3.
 Vacancies on the Commission shall be filled as provided by law.

-ARTICLE IV – OFFICERS
+ARTICLE IV – OFFICERS AND OFFICER SELECTION

 Section 1.
 The Commission shall elect from among its members a Chair, Vice- Chair, Secretary, Treasurer, and such other officers as may be necessary, in January of each year.
 The officers shall perform the duties prescribed by D.C. law, these Bylaws, the Commission’s Rules, and by the parliamentary authority adopted herein.